LucasVanHaaren/pelican-data-files/README.md

 ---

-> Pelican plugin that allows to load data from files like JSON or YAML.
+> Pelican plugin that allows to load data from files like JSON or TOML.

 This plugin loads all the data files found in the project's `data/` directory, and makes them accessible in jinja templates by injecting them into the context (with the prefix `DATA_` followed by the name of the file).